planktonfun/genshin-team-check/README.md

 add MIHOYO_COOKIE environment

-get document.cookie from hoyolab checkin page
+get document.cookie from the browser console in the hoyolab checkin page